AliHJMM/DDK/README.md

   Technologies used are: HTML, CSS, JS, Bootstarp, and Jquery.
   **that was a fundamental course, so not all functionality is fully implemented**

+    ## Usage
+1. Clone the repo or download the zip file
+2. Open the main webpage directly on ur browser.. the path is: (DDK->src->static)